Kishanganj district: History

 Kishanganj district, which was previously part of Purnia district, is part of the Mithila region.

 Mithila first gained prominence after being settled by Indo-Aryan peoples who established the Mithila Kingdom (also called Kingdom of the Videhas) which was ruled by the Videhas, an Indo-Aryan tribe.
-Present Kishanganj was in the western part of the Pundra region which was initialy outside the Indo-Aryan band of settlement.
+Present Kishanganj was in the western part of the Pundra region which was initially outside the Indo-Aryan band of settlement.
 There are still tales of the fort of Raja Virat in Thakurganj tehsil who gave the Pandavas shelter during their exile.
 Pundra was included in the Mauryan Empire, and it was then included in the Gupta Empire.
 The region was visited by Xuanzang during his travels and was conquered by Shashanka in the early 7th century.
 The Palas and Senas then took over the district before the Muslim conquest.

 In the 13th century Muhammad Bakhtiyar Khalji conquered the entirety of Bengal, including present Kishanganj.
 However the northern part of Kishanganj was held by the Kiranti tribes.
 The district was part of a unit along with Purnia, and was regarded as a frontier region of Bengal which always needed to maintain forces to keep the Kiranti peoples in check.
 During the Mughal period, territory east of the Mahananda, including Kishanganj, was part of the Sarkar of Tajpur in the Bengal Subah.
 The northern part of Araria and Kishanganj districts were part of the Morang Kingdom of Limbuwan.
 Kishanganj fell under British rule with the rest of Bengal in 1765.
 Kishanganj was on one of the main trade routes from Nepal into the rest of India.
 Kishanganj was on the front line of the Anglo-Nepalese War in 1816.